EnigmaCurry/d.rymcg.tech/README.md

 a sample that must be copied, creating your own secret `.env` file, and edit appropriately.

+For this project, all configuration must be done via:

+ * Environment variables (preferred)
+ * Copied config files into a named volume (in the case that the container doesn't support env variables)

+Many examples of docker-compose that you may find on the internet will have host mounted files, which allows containers to access files directly from the host filesystem. **Host mounted files are considered an anti-pattern and will never be used in this project.** For more infomration see [Rule 3 of the 12 factor app philosophy](https://12factor.net/config).
+By following this rule, you can safely use docker-compose from a remote client (over SSH with the `DOCKER_HOST` variable set) and by doing so, you can ensure you are working with a clean state on the host.

 ## Create the proxy network

 Since each project is in separate docker-compose files, you must use an